AugurProject/augur-walkthrough/trading.md

 - [ ] Outcome is labeled correctly as "yes"
 - [ ] quantity is accurate to what you entered
 - [ ] limit price is accurate to what you entered
-- [ ] for this trade, fee should be 0 as we are only going to be placing an order on an empty book
+- [ ] for this trade, fee should be only for the GAS cost because we won't be closing shares here
 - [ ] est. cost is still accurately calculated
 - [ ] Confirm that Profit Loss calculations are correct.
 - [ ] your ETH balance has decreased by the amount of ETH the order cost

 Note: an example of Profit Loss calculations would be doing a trade for 1 share at .9 ETH.
 In that case: Max Gain is .1 ETH (11.11%); Max Loss is 0.9 ETH (100%).

-Click "Confirm".

-Sign your transaction.

 After the transaction is complete and successful...